ritchie46/dumpster/README.md

-# Simple model-registry
+# Dumpster

-Utility extension that uses dumps your model state, the source code and the global imports.
-This ensures that dumped models can be loaded even when the class definition in your project has changed or ceased to exist.
+Utility that dumps your **model state**, the **source code** and the **global imports**.
+This ensures that dumped models can be loaded even when the class definition in your project has changed or has ceased to exist.

 Currently supported:
  * file storage